featbit/featbit/README.md

 ## Introduction

 Feature flags is a modern engineering technology that decouples code deployments from feature releases, giving you control over when and which end-users see which features.
-Now adays, feature flags have been using on a massive scale across various use cases, such as:
+FeatBit enables teams to use feature flags on a massive scale across various use cases, such as:

 ● Ship software safer and faster by progressively rolling out features to targeting users without redeployment.